eMapR/LTOP_FTV/README.md

 			Kmeans Cluster seed image to Google drive

-				{task name for 02kMeansCluster.js image to drive output}
+				./LTOP_Oregon/rasters/02_Kmeans/LTOP_Oregon_Kmeans_seed_image.tif

 		task to assets

 			kmeans cluster image to GEE assets

-				{task name for 02kMeansCluster.js asset output}
+				users/emaprlab/LTOP_Oregon_Kmeans_Cluster_Image

 #### 10 Export KMeans seed image to Islay (Moving Data)

 Download the Kmeans Seed image.
 This image looks like the SNIC Seed Image but the pixels values are Kmeans Cluster IDs.
 This IDs are the links between simular patches.
-Note that if you have a large enough area you will need to stitch the resultant GEE rasters together using the steps outlined in number 3 above (i.e. make a list of files and then a VRT file from that).

 	0. Open terminal on Islay in a VNC